Ultrasonic Testing: A Guide

 - Automated UT systems.
 Automated ultrasonic thickness systems are systems that can be put in place and collect ultrasonic readings without an inspector physically present, allowing data collection that can be useful for the longevity of an asset even when someone isn’t there.
 These systems are commonly used to monitor pipes in the Oil and Gas industry.

-Drones are typically used for visual inspections—that is, to collect visual data reflecting the condition of an asset—but they’re also starting to be used for UT.
+Drones are typically used for visual inspections—that is, to collect visual data reflecting the condition of an asset—but they’re also starting to be used for sonic testing.

-Two big benefits to using a drone to collect ultrasonic thickness measurements instead of a person are safety and savings.
+Two of the biggest benefits of doing a drone thickness inspection instead of doing a UT inspection in person are safety and savings:

-For safety, a drone can be used in scenarios that would require a person to work at height using a lift, catwalk, or scaffolding.
+- For safety, a UT drone inspection can be used in scenarios that would require a person to work at height using a lift, catwalk, or scaffolding.
 Using the drone to collect UT data removes the need for a person to endanger themselves with this kind of work.

-For savings, a drone can potentially collect UT data more quickly than a person, and also helps avoid the need for scaffolding, which can be costly and time-consuming to erect and take down, driving up costs through prolonged downtimes.
+- For savings, a UT drone inspection can potentially collect UT data more quickly than a person, and also helps avoid the need for scaffolding, which can be costly and time-consuming to erect and take down, driving up costs through prolonged downtimes.

 Ultrasonic testing by drone is still in its infancy.
 Right now, one of the only drone companies that offers it is Appelix.